Game Preview: Condors at Canucks, 7 p.m.

 GAME PREVIEW presented by Rodriguez & Associates

-The Condors and Canucks play game seven of an eight-game season series
+The Condors and Canucks wrap up an eight-game season series after the Condors earned their third win of the series last night.

 LOOKING BACK